IBM/spacetech-ssa/orbit_prediction/README.md

        --output_path <OUTPUT>
 ```

-will retrieve orbit data from the past 10 days only for the RSOs with the NORAD IDs listed in [this file](sample_data/test_norad_ids.txt).
+will retrieve orbit data from the past 10 days only for the ASOs with the NORAD IDs listed in [this file](sample_data/test_norad_ids.txt).

 Running